Integrating Complex Covariate Transformations in Generalized Additive Models: Introduction

 As a further example, consider a London house prices modelling application, which will be described in detail in Section~\ref{sec:application_house}.
 Spatial residual autocorrelation is often strong in house prices due to unobservable local characteristics, events such as gentrification and foreclosures, as well as price spillover, that is, the effect of recently observed sale prices in the neighbourhood \citep{kallberg_crime_2025, guerrieri2013endogenous, fischer2018spillover}.
 Spatial autoregressive models capture such effects by first weighting neighbouring sale prices to build a local price index, which is then considered fixed when fitting the regression model \citep{lesage2009introduction}.
 The methods proposed here allow to simultaneously select the rate of decay of the spatial weights and estimate the non-linear effect of the local weighted price index on expected prices.
-An example is provided by the bottom row of Figure~\ref{fig:first_examples}, which shows the estimated local log-price index (left) and its effect on expected log-price (right), obtained on the London data.
+An example is provided by Figure~\ref{fig:first_examples} (c-e), which shows the estimated local log-price index (d-e) and its effect on expected log-price (c).

 To the best of our knowledge, the work proposed here is the first to fully integrate general covariate transformations within a GAM modelling framework.
 Nevertheless, covariate transformations have a long-standing history in statistics, and the automatic estimation of transformation parameters was first proposed by \citet{box_1964}.
 However, their work, and many subsequent developments such as \cite{thompson_transformations_2003} and \cite{fan_linear_2013}, have focussed on finding transformations that linearise the relation between the response and the covariates.
 In contrast, here we flexibly capture non-linearities via smooth effects, and use nested covariate transformations to integrate the processing of complex covariates into the model.